-Led by Dr. John Sweeney, interim chair of the Department of Surgery and chief of the Division of General and Gastrointestinal Surgery, the quality and safety program of the Department of Surgery participates in the University HealthSystem Consortium (UHC), Best Practices for Better Care (BPBC), American College of Surgeons National Surgical Quality Improvement Program (ACS/NSQIP), and the Surgical Care Improvement Project (SCIP).
-Through these resources, Dr. Sweeney and surgical quality teams throughout the Department develop surgical service-specific quality metrics and checklists, define areas needing improvement, and assist in designing strategies to tackle any shortfalls.
+Led by Dr. John Sweeney, chair of the Department of Surgery of the Emory University School of Medicine, the Department's quality and safety program participates in the University HealthSystem Consortium (UHC), Best Practices for Better Care (BPBC), American College of Surgeons National Surgical Quality Improvement Program (ACS NSQIP), and the Surgical Care Improvement Project (SCIP).
+Through these resources, Dr. Sweeney and such surgical quality teams as the Wound Infection Group (WIG) develop surgical service-specific quality metrics and checklists, define areas needing improvement, and assist in designing strategies to tackle any shortfalls.

-An alliance of 118 academic medical centers and 299 of their affiliated hospitals, UHC receives billing data and "core measure" quality data from its members.
+An alliance of 117 academic medical centers and 310 of their affiliated hospitals, UHC receives billing data and core measure quality data from its members.
 In turn, the consortium allows member hospitals to benchmark with each other by accessing its transparent, web-enabled database, and by reviewing UHC-generated quarterly management reports.
 Emory joined UHC in 2006.

-The Department's quality program and over twenty other academic medical centers—including five in the UHC Top Ten for quality—are collecting data and transmitting it to BPBC for tracking, trending, and reporting.
-Since our program had already implemented a Surgical Safety Checklist at EUH, we used the rollout of the Surgical Safety Checklist at Emory University Hospital Midtown as our first project for the BPBC.
+The Department's quality program and over twenty other academic medical centers are collecting data and transmitting it to BPBC for tracking, trending, and reporting.
+Since the Department had already implemented a Surgical Safety Checklist at EUH, it used the rollout of the Surgical Safety Checklist at EUH Midtown as its first project for the BPBC.
 The initiative allowed Midtown's surgical process improvement teams to draw from the experience of physicians across the nation while also sharing Emory's innovations with other peer institutions.

 SCIP is a national quality partnership of organizations focused on improving surgical care by significantly reducing surgical complications.
 Such a reduction requires that surgeons, anesthesiologists, preoperative nurses, pharmacists, infection control professionals, and hospital executives work together to make surgical care improvement a priority.
 SCIP has developed quality indicators/measures based on scientific evidence that can reflect guidelines, standards of care, or practice parameters for its partner hospitals.
 Measures include recommended catheter removal; appropriate hair removal from surgical sites; the timing, dosage, and duration of antibiotics; blood glucose control; and maintaining normothermia.